MilkmanAbi/Picomimi/Picomimi_v13.0_Foxxo/Picomimi_v13.0_Foxxo_Technical_Documentation.md

 ---

-*Picomimi MicroOS v13.0 — Built for microcontrollers, designed for reliability*
+*Picomimi MicroOS v13.0 — Built for microcontrollers, designed for hackability*

 *Documentation generated from source analysis of `Picomimi_v13_0_Foxxo-Base.ino` (7773 lines)*